• Skip to primary navigation

 Extended bath time with kitchen utensils

 If your toddler loves the water half as much as mine does, extended tub time should be a hit!
 I save this for those afternoons when nothing seems to be interesting enough.
+Toddlers will love the extra tub time, and you can add in some play activities if you want it to be more of an activity than just for bathing.

 Rather than your typical dinner – bath – bed routine, make it playtime instead.
 Grab some plastic food containers, a ladle, some slotted spoons, and whatever else looks interesting, and let your little one play!
 We also started a new game called “Sink or Float.”
 I chose a bunch of random objects – a hair tie, the cover to a Tupperware, a small bottle of shampoo – and then I’ll ask E if she thinks it will sink or float before she drops it into a container full of water.
 She loves to see if she was right or not!
 It keeps her entertained for at least 20 minutes at a time.

-Of all of the objects, though, Eleanor got a kick out of being able to bring the whisk into the tub in her bathroom.
+Of all of the objects, though, E got a kick out of being able to bring the whisk into the tub in her bathroom.
 She often cooks with me, so I think it was just funny to her to see a kitchen item in the tub!

 toddler bath fun - and other activities you can do at home!